Soups, Sides, and Salads

 Peel and slice the potatoes

 First peel your potatoes, though it is perfectly ok to leave the peel on the potatoes if you prefer, especially if you are using gold potatoes.
 Next slice the potatoes very thinly.
 You want to slice the potatoes to at least ¼ inch thick but thinner is better.
-You can quickly slice the potatoes using a mandoline set to the thin setting.
+You can quickly slice the potatoes using a mandoline slicer set to the thin setting.
 We are in love with our Swissmar Mandoline which always makes quick work of slicing the scalloped potatoes.

 Soak the potatoes in an ice bath